suphamster/lada/README.md

 You can select the model to use in the GUI by an option in the sidepanel.

 ## Installation
-For Linux there is a ready-to-use option to install it via flatpak.
-For other systems you can try to follow the developer installation steps below but no promises (contributions welcome)
-> Note: I will try to get this app submitted on flathub so it can be easily installed.
-Until then, you need to build and install it yourself via flatpak builder
+The submission to flathub is in-process.
+Until then, you can try to flatpak yourself via:
 > ```shell
 > flatpak remote-add --if-not-exists --user flathub https://dl.flathub.org/repo/flathub.flatpakrepo
 > flatpak install --user -y flathub org.flatpak.Builder
 > flatpak run org.flatpak.Builder --force-clean --sandbox --user --install --install-deps-from=flathub flatpak/build flatpak/io.github.ladaapp.lada.yaml
 > ```
+If you don't want to use flatpak or if you're not using Linux you'd need to follow the [Developer installation](#Developer-Installation) steps for now.
+Contributions welcome if someone is able to package the app for other systems.

 ## Developer Installation